browserengineering/book/book/styles.md

         # ...
 ```

+You can put exact same lines of code inside `InlineLayout` as well,
+for giving paragraphs and list items and so on backgrounds as well.
 Open up this web page in your browser; you should see that this code
 block, unlike the others, has a white background.

-So this works, and
-lets web pages define their appearance.
-But honestly it's a bit of a
+So this works, and lets web pages define their appearance.
+But
-pain---you need to set a `style` attribute on each element, and if you
+honestly it's a bit of a pain---you need to set a `style` attribute on
-decide to change the style there's a lot of attributes to edit.
+each element, and if you decide to change the style there's a lot of

-In the early days of the web,^[I'm talking Netscape 3.
-The late 90s.]
+attributes to edit.
+In the early days of the web,^[I'm talking
-the element-by-element approach was all there was.
-CSS was invented to
+Netscape 3.
+The late 90s.] the element-by-element approach was all
-improve on this state of affairs:
+there was.
+CSS was invented to improve on this state of affairs:

 - One CSS file can consistently style many web pages at once
 - One line of CSS can consistently style many elements at once